jrysztv/MAV-scraper/README.md

 - parsed_train_schedules.parquet - The schedule data for each train, containing reported expected and actual arrival and departure times
 - spot_train_locations.parquet - The real-time location of trains at a given time

+This is the first step of a train delay analytical pipeline that leverages the graph structure of train data.

 Here is an in-depth Medium article on how it was done: https://medium.com/p/25cc2111cb3c